guyutongxue/clavicode-backend/docs/api.md

 };
 type CppCompileResponse = {
   status: 'error';
-  errorType: 'compile' | 'link';
+  errorType: 'compile' | 'link' | 'other';
-  error: GccDiagnostics | string; // GccDiagnostic for 'compile', string for 'link' } | {
+  error: GccDiagnostics | string; // GccDiagnostics for 'compile', string for others } | {
   status: 'ok';
-  execute: 'interactive'; // If `execute` in request is 'interactive'
+  execute: 'none';        // If `execute` in request is 'none' } | {
-  executeToken: string;
-  expireDate: string;
-} | {
   status: 'ok';
   execute: 'file';        // If `execute` in request is 'file'